FFGMP/rock-paper-scissors-next.js/README.md

 ![Home](./ReadmeImages/image-0.png)

-### User selected the option and it is waiting for the CPU
+### User has selected the option and is now waiting for the CPU's choice

 ![UserSelection](./ReadmeImages/image-1.png)

-### Unfurtunely the user lost cause the CPU chose scissors 😔
+### Unfortunately, the user lost because the CPU chose scissors 😔

 ![LightTheme](./ReadmeImages/image-2.png)